Rishum-P/IC2NoBoom/README.md

 # IC2-NoBoom!

-*A very simple mod that disables Reactor Explosions for IC2 on the SiriusMC Network*
+*A very simple mod that disables certain explosions for IC2 on the SiriusMC Network*

 * Reactors instead of exploding will just be removed from the world.
+* Removes Mining Laser Explosions.

 For use with: https://www.curseforge.com/minecraft/mc-mods/ic2-classic